poridhiEng/poridhi-labs/Poridhi Labs/Jenkins Labs/Lab 05/README.md

 ![alt text](https://raw.githubusercontent.com/AhnafNabil/Jenkins-Labs/main/Lab%2005/images/method-01.png)

 ## Method 2: Running Jenkins Behind an Nginx Reverse Proxy

 Using Nginx as a reverse proxy is a more robust solution, especially for production environments.
 Nginx will handle incoming traffic on port 80 and forward it to Jenkins on port 8080.

-### Steps:

 1. **Install Nginx:**